-The Company currently holds one copper and three precious metal projects located in British Columbia, Canada.
+The Company currently holds four precious metal projects located in British Columbia, Canada.
 During the 2012 field season the Company completed a successful diamond drilling campaign at its flagship JD project in north-central B.C. and conducted reconnaissance, mapping and sampling at its other projects.
 In July 2013, the Company commenced its diamond drilling and exploration program at the JD project consisting of a 2,000 meters of exploration drilling.